 Ewan has over 25 years experience working across various health finance roles within Forth Valley and a wealth of knowledge of community services and partnership working from previous roles including his work as Senior Finance Manager for Community Health Partnerships in NHS Forth Valley.
 Ewan has specific interests in population based health and care planning and infrastructure development.

-Tom Hart, NHS Forth Valley
+Robert Clark, NHS Forth Valley

 Pam Robertson, Clackmannanshire Council

 Pam Robertson has worked at Clackmannanshire Council for 22 years in the Revenues Service.
 She is branch secretary of UNISON, a post she has held for 12 years, and is also secretary of the JTUC in Clackmannanshire.